Rokhnir/Project-MFB/README.md

 # Project-MFB
-A final project whose goal is to remake DOOM using C and GFXlib.
+A final project whose goal is to remake a simplified version of DOOM using C and GFXlib.

 # Table of contents